 Over twenty thousand slaves died constructing the factory and the V-2.
 Mass slave hangings were common, and it was mandatory for all the workforce to witness them.
 Typically twelve workers would be arbitrarily selected and hung by their necks from a crane, their bodies left dangling for days.
 Starvation of slave workers was deliberate, and in the absence of drinking water they were expected to drink from puddles…Von Braun himself was personally involved in acquiring slave labour from concentration camps such as Buchenwald.

 Why wasn’t Von Braun tried and executed for war crimes after the collapse of Third Reich?
 Because the Americans wanted to use his expertise to develop their own rocket programme.
 Records of his war-time activities were destroyed or suppressed, and Von Braun was shipped off to make a new life in the United States.
 And then Walt Disney came calling.
 I can’t imagine that Walt knew much about Wernher’s past, but even if he did, the main enemy now was the Soviet Union.
-The story goes that when the young von Braun met the Swiss physicist, Auguste Piccard, in 1930, he told him, ‘You know, I plan on traveling to the Moon at some time’.
+The story goes that when the young von Braun met the Swiss physicist, Auguste Piccard, in 1930, he told him, ‘You know, I plan on travelling to the Moon at some time’.
 Though he didn’t make it there himself, he lived long enough to see twelve American astronauts get there in a rocket of his design.

 Von Braun died an honoured and respected US citizen in June 1977.
-He never had a Disneyland ride named after him, but he did get a biopic, albeit not form Disney Studios.
-In I Aim at the Stars, he was played by Curt Jurgens.
+He never had a Disneyland ride named after him, but he did get a biopic, albeit not from Disney Studios.
+In the film I Aim at the Stars, he was played by Curt Jurgens.
 I’ve never seen the film but even when it was released back in 1960, it was viewed by many as a whitewash.
 Von Braun’s is an astonishing life story, and in its own way, a very American one.
 In the space of ten years, he had gone from being a senior SS officer to a children’s television presenter.
 By the time another ten years had elapsed, he had an office at NASA and was a leader of the Apollo programme.
 That’s quite a story arc.

 [Photographs courtesy of Wikimedia Commons]